-- Does the procedure fall under the scope of practice of the profession as defined by the MRIT Act? - Does the procedure require performing a controlled act, and if so, is the controlled act an authorized act under the MRIT Act? - Does the procedure require performing a controlled act that is not authorized to me under the MRIT Act, and if so, is there a delegation in place giving me the authority to perform the procedure?
+- Does the procedure fall under the scope of practice of the profession as defined by the MRT Act? - Does the procedure contain a Controlled Act, and if so, is the Controlled Act an Authorized Act under the MRT Act? - Does the procedure contain a Controlled Act that is not authorized to me under the MRT Act, and if so, is there a delegation in place giving me the authority to perform the procedure?